 Campground Review: Manatee Springs State Park, Chiefland, Florida

 Manatee Springs is located along the legendary Suwannee River about 6 miles west of Chiefland Florida.
+It offers swimming, snorkeling, and manatee viewing in its signature warm water spring.
+Other amenities include hiking/biking trails, canoeing/kayaking, and enjoying its full-service campground (see our review lower down this page)

 The Spring pool maintains a 72 degree temperature year round which draws in Manatees from the river during the winter months when the temperatures in the river fall, thus the reason the springs are named Manatee Springs.
 The year round moderate temperature also provides humans swimming, scuba diving and snorkeling recreation year-round.